Felienne/LiveSpreadsheets/paper.md

 # Introduction

 Spreadsheet systems can easily be considered the most succesful form of programming.
-Winston~\cite{Wins2001} estimates that 90\% of all analysts in industry perform calculations in spreadsheets.
+Winston [@Wins2001] estimates that 90% of all analysts in industry perform calculations in spreadsheets.
 Spreadsheet users perform a range of diverse tasks with spreadsheets, from inventory administration to educational applications and from scientific modeling to financial systems.
 The financial business is a domain where spreadsheets are especially prevailing.
-Panko~\cite{Pank2006} estimates that 95\% of U.S. firms, and 80\% in Europe, use spreadsheets in some form for financial reporting.
+Panko[@Pank2006] estimates that 95% of U.S. firms, and 80% in Europe, use spreadsheets in some form for financial reporting.

 The success of spreadsheets is of course due to many different factors, the ubiquitous Microsoft Office suite within companies provides almost every office worker with a version of Excel, the world's most popular spreadsheet system.
-However, researchers have also argued that the \emph{liveness} of spreadsheets has contributed to the widespread success of spreadsheets [@thesisFelienne].
+However, researchers have also argued that the liveness of spreadsheets has contributed to the widespread success of spreadsheets [@thesisFelienne].

 # Live programming in Spreadsheets